Mount Bethel Poodles,

 A structure evaluation is performed on each puppy.
 A puppy with good structure is "comfortable in its own skin" and happier and able to perform better.
 This is especially essential to puppies that will grow and have important work like being a service dog, competing in agility and other dog sports, and also in conformation showing.

 Each puppy is current on vaccines according to * Dr. Jean Dodd's protocol.
-Puppies receive their first vaccination when they are 9-weeks-old.
-This is the age when puppies are first permitted to leave us.
+Puppies receive their first vaccination at 7 to 9 weeks old.
+This is a slight deviation from the schedule as we are striving to prevent the ParvoVirus from affecting our litters.
+We have begun vaccinating at 7-weeks of age with NeoPar DpV vaccine.
+We also guard our puppies from other dogs and people which may have the virus on their shoes and feet.
 Puppies have their tails docked and dewclaws removed between 3-5 days-old.
 This is also when they are microchipped with an AKC reunite microchip.
-Puppies are examined by a veterinarian before leaving us and are wormed using Panacur C and/or Pyrantel. (*we also started vaccinating for Parvo Virus with Neopar at 5-weeks-old)
+Puppies are examined by a veterinarian before leaving us and are wormed using veterinary recomended products.

 CALL OR TEXT US